deepaksood619/deepaksood619.github.io/docs/devops/others/terraform/variables.md

 ## From a file

 To persist variable values, create a file and assign variables within this file.
-Create a file namedterraform.tfvarswith the following contents:
+Create a file named terraform.tf vars with the following contents:

 `region = "us-east-2"`

-For all files which matchterraform.tfvarsor*.auto.tfvarspresent in the current directory, Terraform automatically loads them to populate variables.
-If the file is named something else, you can use the-var-fileflag directly to specify a file.
+For all files which match terraform.tfvars or `*.auto.tfvars` present in the current directory, Terraform automatically loads them to populate variables.
+If the file is named something else, you can use the var-file flag directly to specify a file.
 These files are the same syntax as Terraform configuration files.
 And like Terraform configuration files, these files can also be JSON.

-We don't recommend saving usernames and password to version control, but you can create a local secret variables file and use-var-fileto load it.
+We don't recommend saving usernames and password to version control, but you can create a local secret variables file and use-var-file to load it.

-You can use multiple-var-filearguments in a single command, with some checked in to version control and others not checked in.
+You can use multiple-var-file arguments in a single command, with some checked in to version control and others not checked in.
 For example:

 `terraform apply -var-file="secret.tfvars" -var-file="production.tfvars"`

 ## From environment variables

 Terraform will read environment variables in the form of TF_VAR_name to find the value for a variable.
-For example, theTF_VAR_regionvariable can be set to set theregionvariable.
+For example, the TF_VAR_region variable can be set to set the region variable.

 Note: Environment variables can only populate string-type variables.
 List and map type variables must be populated via one of the other mechanisms.

 ## UI Input

-If you executeterraform applywith certain variables unspecified, Terraform will ask you to input their values interactively.
+If you execute `terraform apply` with certain variables unspecified, Terraform will ask you to input their values interactively.
 These values are not saved, but this provides a convenient workflow when getting started with Terraform.
 UI input is not recommended for everyday use of Terraform.

 ## Variable Defaults

-If no value is assigned to a variable via any of these methods and the variable has adefaultkey in its declaration, that value will be used for the variable.
+If no value is assigned to a variable via any of these methods and the variable has a default key in its declaration, that value will be used for the variable.

 ## Data Types